-For ASDAS-MI at Week 16, the ASDAS-MI data of AS0008 at Week 12 and Week 16 were used and adjusted to account for a higher number of study participants with prior TNF $\alpha$ inhibitor exposure and for a higher number of study participants with early withdrawal to be 36.0% and 13.8% at Week 16 for the bimekizumab and placebo group, respectively.
-With those assumptions, the endpoint is powered with 97%.
+For ASDAS-MI at Week 16, the ASDAS-MI data of AS0008 at Week 12 and Week 16 were used and the placebo response was extrapolated to Week 16.
+The assumed ASDAS-MI are 36.0% and 13.8% at Week 16 for the bimekizumab and placebo group, respectively.
+With those assumptions, the endpoint is powered with 98% at the planned sample size.

-For ASAS5/6 response at Week 16, ASAS5/6 response data of the nr-axSpA subgroup in AS001 of the pooled CZP and the placebo group were used (42.3% and 4.1% respectively).
+For ASAS5/6 response at Week 16, an ASAS5/6 response of 44% for the bimekizumab group was assumed.
+Placebo ASAS-PR at Week 16 was assumed to be 5%.
 With those assumptions, the endpoint is powered with >99% at the planned sample size.

-For change from Baseline in BASFI at Week 16, the between treatment differences of the change from Baseline in BASFI of the nr-axSpA subgroup in AS001 at Week 16 were used (-2.1 with an SD=2.3 for bimekizumab and SD=2.0 for placebo).
+For change from Baseline in BASFI at Week 16, an adjusted between-treatment difference of -2.35 with an SD=1.9 for bimekizumab and placebo was used.
 With those assumptions, the endpoint is powered with >99% at the planned sample size.

-For change from Baseline in nocturnal spinal pain at Week 16, the between treatment differences of the change from Baseline in nocturnal spinal pain of the nr-axSpA subgroup in AS001 at Week 16 were used (-2.35 with an SD=3.3 for bimekizumab and SD=2.8 for placebo).
+For change from Baseline in nocturnal spinal pain at Week 16, the AS data from the certolizumab pegol study AS001 were used.
+An adjusted between-treatment difference of -1.88 with an SD=2.9 for bimekizumab and SD=2.4 for placebo was used.
 With those assumptions, the endpoint is powered with >99% at the planned sample size.

-For change from Baseline in ASQoL score at Week 16, the between treatment differences of the change from Baseline in ASQoL of AS001 at Week 16 were used (-3.0 with an SD=5.1 for bimekizumab and SD=4.0 for placebo).
+For change from Baseline in ASQoL score at Week 16, an adjusted between-treatment difference of -2.39 with an SD=4.5 for bimekizumab and placebo was used.
 With those assumptions, the endpoint is powered with >99% at the planned sample size.

-For change from Baseline in PCS score of the SF-36 at Week 16, the between treatment differences of the change from Baseline in PCS of SF-36 of AS001 at Week 16 were used (-6.0 with an SD=8.7 for bimekizumab and SD=6.7 for placebo).
+For change from Baseline in PCS score of the SF-36 at Week 16, an adjusted between-treatment difference of 4.56 with an SD=8.1 for bimekizumab and SD=5.8 for placebo was used.
 With those assumptions, the endpoint is powered with >99% at the planned sample size.